Moving sum procedure for change point detection under piecewise linearity: Introduction

 We propose a moving window-based methodology for the data segmentation problem under piecewise linearity.
-Referred to as the MOSUM (moving sum) procedure, it scans for multiple jumps and slope changes using the MOSUM statistic which compares the local estimators of the intercept and the slope parameters obtained from adjacent moving windows.
-Moving window-based procedures have popularly been adopted in the data segmentation literature for their methodological simplicity and computational efficiency, from detecting change points in the mean of univariate time series \citep{eichinger2018, cho2019twostage} and regime shifts in multivariate renewal processes \citep{kirch2021moving}, to segmenting multivariate \citep{yau2016inference} and high-dimensional \citep{cho2022high} time series under parametric models. \cite{kirch2022data} provided a MOSUM-based general framework for data segmentation based on estimating equations.
-Unlike in the aforementioned papers, the setting of this paper requires careful treatment of the presence of the linear trend in the data.
+Referred to as the moving sum (MOSUM) procedure, it scans for multiple jumps and slope changes using the detector statistic which compares the local estimators of intercept and slope parameters from adjacent moving windows.
+MOSUM procedures have popularly been adopted in the data segmentation literature for their computational efficiency, from detecting change points in the mean of univariate time series \citep{eichinger2018, cho2019twostage} and regime shifts in multivariate renewal processes \citep{kirch2021moving}, to segmenting multivariate \citep{yau2016inference} and high-dimensional \citep{cho2022high} time series under parametric models. \cite{kirch2022data} provided a general change point detection methodology based on estimating equations.
+Distinguished from these efforts, we permit the presence of time-varying trends in the data, which requires careful treatment both theoretically and methodologically.

-We derive the asymptotic null distribution of the proposed MOSUM-based test statistic, which guarantees that our methodology controls the (asymptotic) family-wise error rate at a given significance level.
-In addition, the MOSUM procedure is shown to achieve consistency in estimating both the total number and the locations of the change points.
-We further derive the localization rate in the case when the underlying signal is piecewise linear and continuous.
-Unlike in the existing literature on data segmentation under piecewise linearity where the Gaussianity assumption is frequently found, our theoretical results are obtained under general assumptions permitting heavy-tailed errors.
-Numerically, thanks to the use of moving windows, the MOSUM procedure is highly efficient with the computational complexity of $O(n)$, making it particularly attractive compared to the existing methods.
-We demonstrate its good performance on simulated datasets and in an application to rolling element-bearing prognostics.
+The proposed MOSUM procedure is shown to (i)~control the (asymptotic) family-wise error rate at a given significance level, (ii)~achieve consistency in estimating both the total number and the locations of the change points, and further, (iii)~exactly match the minimax optimal rate of estimation when the underlying signal is piecewise linear and continuous.
+Our theoretical results are derived under mild conditions permitting serial dependence and heavy-tailedness, which are considerably more general than the independence and (sub)-Gaussianity assumptions in the existing literature.
+Computationally, thanks to the use of moving windows, the MOSUM procedure is highly efficient with the $O(n)$ complexity, making it particularly attractive in analyzing large datasets.
 The R code implementing our method is available at \url{https://github.com/Joonpyo-Kim/MovingSumLin}.